-Comprehensive rate:$203* – includes room, meals, conference fee, and $3 community services fee.
-Rates will increase to $213 after November 1st (if housing is still available at that time).
-Please note that conference center housing is assigned with full-occupancy in mind.
+Comprehensive rate:$203* – includes room, meals (Monday supper to Thursday Breakfast), conference fee, and $3 community services fee.
+Rates will increase to $213* after November 1st (if housing is still available at that time).
+The comprehensive rate is available to all college students and the first two adults in your group.
+Additional adults will be charged $303* per person.
+Montreat Conference Center housing is assigned with full-occupancy in mind.
 To maximize our capacity, all rooms that can be tripled will be tripled using an Aerobed, a bed-height deluxe air mattress.

 Commuter rate:$140* – includes conference fee plus $3 community services fee.
 Rates will increase to $150* after November 1st, and to $160* after December 1st.
 Housing and meals are not included.

 *$50 of this per person fee is a non-refundable deposit.